This is a fixed-text formatted version of a Jupyter notebook

 56569.19487703 56569.19487876]

-Now we have the TOAs of the events in the system of the telescope.
-Please note that the actual precision of the times is higher than the diplayed output (and we really need this precision for the pulsar analysis!).
+Now we have the TOAs for the events in the system of the telescope.
+Please note: the actual precision of the times is higher than the displayed output (and we really need this precision for the pulsar analysis!).
 In the next step, the timing in the SSB and the phase for each TOA has to be created.

 2.1 An ephemeris file from Fermi-LAT data.

-In order to compute the phases of a pulsar, one needs an ephemeris file, usually store as a .par file.
+In order to compute the phases of a pulsar, one needs an ephemeris file, typically stored as a .par file.

 In the following, we will use an ephemeris file for the Crab provided by Fermi-LAT, see Kerr, M.; Ray, P. S.; et al; 2015.
 This ephemeris file for the Crab pulsar can be found alongside other pulsar ephemeris files at this confluence page.

-However, be aware that most of these ephemeris files are not up-to-date.
-Therefore they could give bad results on the phase computation.
-In particular, one should always checked that the MJD of the observations one wants to phased lies between the STARTand FINISHentry of the ephemeris file.
+However, it is important to note that many of the ephemeris files are not up-to-date.
+Therefore, they could give bad results on the phase computation.
+In particular, you should always check that the MJD of the observations one wants to phase lies between the START and FINISH entries of the ephemeris file (see next section).

 [13]: